Mrivera104/NES_refgenome/Genetic_Diversity/Genome-wide Nucleotide Diversity.md

-# Genomw-Wide Diversity using Trimmed Omni-C Files
+# Genome-Wide Diversity using Trimmed Omni-C Files
 (08/02/2024) So after much deliberation, I have decided to trim my Omni-C files for use in downstream analyses.
 Let's hope this works out!
 I will be using BWA as my aligner moving forward.

 # Alignment using BWA